marzzzello/dotfiles/README.md

-1. Install all: `$aurhelper dunst i3-gaps i3status-rust-git rofi wpgtk-git`
+1. Install all: `$aurhelper
+autorandr
+awesome-terminal-fonts
+compton
+dino
+dunst
+evolution
+firefox
+gajim
+gnome-terminal-transparency
+guake
+i3-gaps
+i3status-rust-git
+kdeconnect
+libsecret
+light-locker
+lxappearance
+lxsession
+nerd-fonts-complete
+network-manager-applet
+noto-fonts-emoji
+pamixer
+playerctl
+powerline-fonts
+redshift
+rofi
+rofi-surfraw-git
+rofimoji-git
+spotify
+terminus-font
+ttf-dejavu
+wpgtk-git`
+Edit PKGBUILD of `i3status-rust-git`and change username of git repo to marzzzello (only if you want [terabyte disk space](https://github.com/marzzzello/i3status-rust/commit/e500745fae3cb486a094e5a6c09cdf1f7338d6ed).
+Also see [PR](https://github.com/greshake/i3status-rust/pull/392))
 2. If you want some fancy wallpaper images from the earth in almost realtime then also install `goes16-background-git` and `himawaripy-git`
 3. Install dotfiles like descriped further down.
 4. Go to your wallpaper folder and generate colorscheme with `wpg -a *` or alternatively do it over the gui with `wpg`.